 Introduction

-The numbers on the Urbanspoon image are a measure of a restaurant’s popularity among the readers who care to vote “I like it” on the place’s Urbanspoon data page.
-Mary & Tito’s, for instance, is ranked number 87 (today) according to this scheme.
-I rank it number 1 because it is my favorite restaurant in New Mexico.
-If you look at the Urbanspoon Albuquerque page, you will notice that Frontier is ranked number 1, reflecting its huge following.
+Mary & Tito’s isnumber 1 because it is my favorite restaurant in New Mexico.
+If you look at the Zomato (ugh) Albuquerque page, you will notice that Frontier is ranked number 1, reflecting its huge following.
 I like it a lot, but it doesn’t have a snowball’s chance of cracking my list.
-Does being Urbanspoon’s number 1 make it better than, say, Jennifer James 101?
+Does being Urbanspoon’s number 1 make it better than, say, Jennifer James Frenchish?
 In a pig’s eye.
-Oh yeah, I almost forgot: Don’t trust the reader’s polls published annually by Alibi and Local-iQ.
+Oh yeah, I almost forgot: Don’t trust the reader’s polls published annually by The Weekly Alibi , Local-iQ, and Albuquerque The Magazine (ATM).
 The source of the data does not seem to be trustworthy.

 All of the places on my list are great, and many gastronome and foodie friends agree with me to some extent.
-Don’t bother to tell me that El Pinto and Sadies are great.
+Don’t bother to tell me that El Pinto and Sadie’s are great.
 They are not; they are tourist places and for this trade, deservedly popular.
 I live here and I eat here and I know better.
 So should you.

 - Mary & Tito’s Cafe

-- Budai Gourmet Chinese
+and M’Tucci’s Moderno (Yeah, all three!) - Budai Gourmet Chinese

 - Namaste

-Honorable Mention (in no particular order)
+Honorable Mention

 - El Bruno’s Restaurante y Cantina,